ktpbu/ktpbu.github.io/README.md

 - [License](#license)

 ## Introduction
-KTPBostonU.com is a website designed for [provide a brief description of the website's purpose and target audience].
+KTPBostonU.com is a website designed to create an online presence for KTP Boston University.
 This README provides essential information on how to get started, the website's features, and how you can contribute to its development.

 ## Content
 - Significant KTP events